 Average Rent Cost Major U.S Cities (2020 and 2022)

 |New York City||$2,900||$4,000|

 Based on current projects, the rental market has shown no signs of decline or stagnation.
 With the upcoming recession, cheaper apartments will be a hot commodity.
 However, understanding your rights as a tenant and the basics of the housing market and rent negotiations can save you from moving costs and bidding wars.
 It's never too early to anticipate a higher renewal rate.
 Being proactive with your research can be used as negotiation leverage.

 Nationwide inflation is increasing the cost of most goods, from gas prices and groceries to rent and healthcare.
 Saving money and decreasing overall cost has never been more critical as we prepare for the recession.
 When it comes to healthcare, decreasing cost but maintaining quality and access is essential.
-With Mira, members get access to low-cost urgent and virtual care, same-day lab testing, and discounts on prescriptions for as low as $45 per month.
+With Mira, members get access to low-cost urgent and virtual care, same-day lab testing, and discounts on prescriptions for an average of $45 per month.
 Sign up today!